Nothing in your cart

 Amazingly, even 5-10 minutes of running per day at less than 9.6 kilometres was linked to reduced risks of death from all causes and cardiovascular disease.

 So, if we’re not overdoing it, we’re actually extending our life span by running, too.
-Any more than this is actually detrimental to the male aorta; aging it by up to ten years.
+Any more than this is actually detrimental to the male aorta; ageing it by up to ten years.
 However, the same isn’t seen in women.

 But back to resistance training, and it might not just help extend our life span but improve the quality of our later years, too.